riocrokite/MobileFrameSystem/README.md

 ### Dependencies

-For mod to work you need to have installed latest versions of 2 modules.
+This mod requires the latest versions of 2 modules.
 Please check before downloading whether you haven't already installed them.

 * Firespitter.dll plugin by snjo (for part versions switching)